Woman admits ‘she sells meth because she can not obtain a job’ - NewsBreak

 Woman admits ‘she sells meth because she can not obtain a job’

-TERRA ALTA, W.Va. — A woman has been charged after admitting to troopers that “she sells methamphetamine because she can not obtain a job” while in Preston County.
+TERRA ALTA, WV (WBOY) — A woman has been charged after admitting to troopers that “she sells methamphetamine because she can not obtain a job” while in Preston County.

 On April 10, troopers with the Preston County detachment of the West Virginia State Police were conducting a routine traffic patrol in the area of W.Va.
 Rt.
 7 in Terra Alta when they saw a silver Saturn SUV with no inspection sticker, according to a criminal complaint.

 When troopers pulled behind the vehicle, they saw that the muffler was defective.
-After a traffic stop was performed, troopers made contact with the vehicle’s driver and a female passenger identified as Rainee Pase, 27, of Tunnelton, troopers said.3 people charged after allegedly attacking woman
+After a traffic stop was performed, troopers made contact with the vehicle’s driver and a female passenger identified as Rainee Pase, 27, of Tunnelton, troopers said.Construction on MacCorkle Avenue has started

 During their investigation, troopers learned that Pase has meth in her backpack and found “a large baggy” of methamphetamine, “several small baggies with the substance and the weight of the product written on the outside” and a set of scales in the backpack, according to the complaint.